abdelah202/Weather-Station/README.md

    - This provides a structured way to store and manage historical data.

 5. **Data Visualization :**
-   - Data collected and stored in ThingSpeak and Google Sheets can be visualized using graphs and charts.
+   - Data collected and stored in ThingSpeak and Google Sheets (code.gs) can be visualized using graphs and charts.
    - Visualization helps in understanding trends and patterns in the weather data.

 ## ThingSpeak Contact Information